runag/workstation-runagfile/README.md

 # 🛷 Runagfile to configure a workstation

-A collection of scripts to deploy a workstation.
+A scripted way to deploy a workstation.

 It could be run on a freshly installed Linux, MacOS, or Windows to install and configure software and credentials.

-Scripts are idempotent, they could be run multiple times to produce up-to date configuration.
+It is idempotent, it could be run multiple times to produce up-to date configuration.

-There is a library, [Runag](https://github.com/runag/runag), that allows this scripts to be declarative and concise.
+There is a library, [🛼 Runag](https://github.com/runag/runag), that allows the code here to be declarative and concise.

+The code is this repository is scripted with the [🧳 Workstation deploy script runagfile](https://github.com/runag/workstation-deploy-script-runagfile) that may contain personal identifiable information that you may wish to keep private.

 ## Deploy workstation on Linux